 He was the consummate performer.
 Upbeat.
 Cheery.
 Inclusive.
 He sang with an joy that belied the countless times he’s sung his roster of original songs and covers over the years.

 There was James Taylor, the Beatles, and Simon & Garfunkel, and other songs I recognized but had no idea who made them famous.
 He joked, told stories, talked to passersby, and invited the audience to join him in a song or five.
 Which they did.

 I was on his Facebook page recently (see above).
 He’d posted a video from a recent Saturday.
-A fan had captured on of his performances that morphed into a Central Park dance party (which I’m ALL about, by the way).
-In his caption he called it a “NYC moment”, and I’d have to agree.
+A fan had captured one of his performances that morphed into a Central Park dance party (which I’m ALL about, by the way).
+In his caption, he called it a “NYC moment” and I’d have to agree.
 They’ll remember that afternoon with a grin and a chuckle for years to come.